0xTomDaniel/prisoners-dilemma/README.md

 The final scores were calculated as a running total that accumulated by running all strategies against one another for several hundred rounds each.
 My strategy completed as the first-place winner with the lowest final score (or years in prison).

+*Note: I was very new to programming, so this code is not very elegant.*

 ---

 ## My Strategy